CSCfi/csc-user-guide/GETTING_STARTED.md

-# Getting started on contributing to Docs using command line tools
+# Getting started on contributing to Docs CSC using command line tools

 The procedure described in this file aims to set up the necessary tools on Windows without the need for a system administrator account.
 However, the [simple Git workflow example](#a-simple-git-workflow-example) that follows the Windows-specific instructions doesn't make any particular assumptions on the operating system used.